dirk/vipe/README.md

     vipe program.xml

+__Please note__, if you're going to be hacking from source, remember to call `jake build` after downloading the source and after modifying any of the libraries, then call `npm link`!
+If you add a library that's written in CoffeeScript, add it to the `libs` array in the Jakefile so that it will be converted to JavaScript.

 # Contributing

 Fork and pull, baby!
 Current big-ticket items are __documentation (and comments)__, building an easily extensible __library system__ so that anyone can write nodes to use in their programs, and putting together the __web editor__.
 Feel free to post issues or send me a tweet [@esherido](http://twitter.com/esherido) (I gladly accept any non-sketchy/spammy/botty follow requests).